jimmoffitt/developer_advocate.blog/twtr_evolution.md

 Looking at Twitter as a platform, the following events somehow affected the JSON payloads that are used to encode Tweets.
 This Tweet JSON is a set of Tweet attributes, and these metadata provide the values that PowerTrack Operators match.

 ### Twitter timeline
-Below you will find a *timeline* of Twitter (as a Product and Platform)
+Below you will find a *timeline* of Twitter (as a Product and Platform).
+Most of these Twitter updates in some way fundamental affected either user behavior, Tweet JSON contents, query Operators, or all three.
+Included below are comments indicating any JSON and/or filteirng affects.

 #### 2006
 + October - @replies becomes a convention.
 + November - Favorites introduced.

 #### 2007
 + January - @replies become a first-class object with a UI reply button with ```in_reply_to``` metadata.
 + April - Retweets become a convention.
-+ August #hashtags becomes a tool for searching and organizing Tweets.
++ August - #hashtags emerge as a primary tool for searching and organizing Tweets.

 #### 2009
 + February - $cashtags become a convention for discussing stock ticker symbols.
 + May - Twitter begins making Retweets a first-class object with ```retweet_status``` metadata.
++

 #### 2010
 + June - Twitter Places introduced for geo-tagging Tweets.

 #### 2016

 Other important platform updates: